dasdom/Jupp/README.md

 ADeelN
 ======

 This is an app which contains an iOS 8 share extension for App.net.
+You can find it in the [App Store](https://itunes.apple.com/de/app/adeeln/id909926740?l=en&mt=8).

 ##Logo
 Please feel free to use the icon designed for the original extension, which was made by [@charl](http://dunois.eu).